Zoie

 Not right now.

-She waved it off, heart too heavy to chase the thought.
+She waved it off, her heart too heavy to chase the thought.

 She grabbed her phone to text Tony.